-It is a fact that electric cars don’t pollute atmosphere while running on roads, as they are zero emission (tailpipe emissions) vehicles and also eliminate oil.
+It is a fact that electric cars don’t pollute the atmosphere while running on roads, as they are zero-emission (tailpipe emissions) vehicles and also eliminate oil.
 But one must understand that they run on electricity.
-So apparently though they look environment-friendly, if the electricity required to charge the battery is coming from a coal fired power plant then the entire scenario needs to be re-looked carefully with proper research and analysis.
-As the coal fired power plants cause very high air pollution.
+So apparently though they look environment-friendly, if the electricity required to charge the battery is coming from a coal-fired power plant then the entire scene needs to be re-looked carefully with proper research and analysis.
+As coal-fired power plants cause very high air pollution.